arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 I thought to myself that, well, if anything, even if we couldn’t pay rent, at least I had a fancy new wand to play with.
 #### Subchapter 7 of 7

-_Alethea and Aurielle_:
+_Ildris and Alethea_:

 “We should have come down here sooner.
 We should have kept a closer eye on Zior.”
-Aurielle muttered.
+Ildris muttered.
 “You go and confront the king.
 I’ll go about breaking this dark veil of deception,” replied Alethea.

 Alethea went to a square in the middle of the city.
 She began to cast a spell.
 As she was muttering the incantation, some of the king's soldiers approached her, but they fell back as soon as they saw she was an elf.
 They could sense that she was a powerful elf, even from far away, and they dared not confront her.